derk/CruzBE/README.md

 ```
 #####Test it on Android simulator
 ```
-After connecting your Android phone to your computer
+//After connecting your Android phone to your computer
 $ ionic run android
 ```